 Prior to registration, academic orientation is held for all new students to introduce them to the university's general academic regulations, policies and support services.
 In addition, each college/school has an orientation to familiarize students with its specific regulations and assist them with the registration process.
-Non-degree students are guided through the registration process by the Academic Support Center (ASC).
+Students admitted with an undeclared major and nondegree students are guided through the registration process by the Academic Support Center (ASC).